-The vertical operating angle of your outboard is adjusted by changing the position of the tilt pin in the five adjustment holes provided.
-The outboard should be locked against this tilt pin by setting the tilt lock lever to the lock/run position.
-Proper adjustment allows the boat to achieve optimum performance, stability and minimize steering effort.
+The vertical transom angle of your outboard is adjusted by changing the position of the preset tilt knob in one of the three adjustment holes provided.
+Proper adjustment allows the boat to achieve optimum performance, stability, and minimize steering effort.

-NOTE: Refer to the following lists when adjusting the operating angle of your outboard.
+NOTE: Refer to the following lists when adjusting the transom angle of your outboard.

-The tilt pin should be adjusted so the outboard is positioned to run perpendicular to the water when the boat is running at full speed.
+The preset tilt knob should be adjusted so the outboard is positioned to run perpendicular to the water when the boat is running at full speed.
 This allows the boat to be driven parallel to the water.